 Meaning

 “A wise nation should cultivate a political spirit that allows opponents to cooperate without fearing an automatic execution from their core supporters.
 Who knew that the real rogues in American politics would be the ones who dare to get along?” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that resilience grows through challenges.
+It implies that true strength is revealed in difficulty and encourages us to remember that resilience grows through challenges.

 Theme